 Overview: This access point leads to the Ruamahanga Valley, with its complex of tracks and huts; and to Herepai and the tops.
 Some pleasant family campsites lie within 30 minutes of the road-end, but the upper reaches of this valley are steep and rough. [revised March 2018]

-Herepai Hut, 2 hours from the road-end, provides good access to the open tops of the Northern Tararuas.
+Herepai Hut, 2¼ hours from the road-end, provides good access to the open tops of the Northern Tararuas.

 Inwards: Proceed to the Herepai/Roaring Stag track junction 80 minutes from the Mangatainoka road-end as in 1.1.
 The ancient pack track formation then heads S along the ridge, sidling several small knobs and, at a large boulder on the ridge, drops down a gentle spur to the valley floor a little over an hour from the track junction.
 The local conglomerate rock on this spur is anomalously derived from granite highlands, some source distant from present-day New Zealand.
-Twenty minutes further, across bush terraces and a couple of small side-streams, is Roaring Stag Lodge: 2˝ hours from the road-end.(The side streams can be difficult after heavy rain.
-The bigger northern stream is best crossed in high flow about 150m upstream of the track crossing, where it flattens out and flows across the flat terrace.)
+Twenty minutes further, across bush terraces and a couple of small side-streams, is the delightfully situated Roaring Stag Lodge: 3 hours from the road-end.
+These side streams can be difficult after heavy rain.
+In high flow, the bigger northern stream is best crossed about 150m upstream of the track crossing, where it flattens out and flows across a flat terrace. [revised March 2018]

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.